ndikumanaisaie/math-magician/README.md

 ## Memories

-> This is a fullstack web application designed using MERN stack.
-In this applications users can create accounts, login with their custom credentials or using google account.
-In additional to that, users can create posts, like posts and comment on others's posts.
+> "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to make simple calculations and to read random math-ralated quotes.
 ## Below is the screenshot of my work
 ![tour](https://github.com/ndikumanaisaie/Tour/blob/develop/client/src/images/shot.png)

 ## Built with
 - Javascript
 - React
-- Redux Toolkit
-- Material Design Bootstrap
+- webpack
-- MERN Stack
+- babel
 - gitflow